federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/README.md

-# AutoClicker2 Record Play List Of Mouse Clicks version 5.8.3.1
+# AutoClicker2 Record Play The Lists Of Mouse Clicks version 5.8.3.1

-## AutoClicker2 Record Play List Of Mouse Clicks merged two abandoned frozen projects - https://sourceforge.net/projects/orphamielautoclicker/ and https://www.opautoclicker.com.
+## AutoClicker2 Record Play The Lists Of Mouse Clicks merged two abandoned frozen projects - https://sourceforge.net/projects/orphamielautoclicker/ and https://www.opautoclicker.com.
 AutoClicker2 brings second life to them by adding strong record/play capabilities to emulate the whole sequences of mouse clicks and fixing huge amount of long awaiting bugs

 **Formerly "AutoClicker2 Record-Play for Windows" and "RPG AutoClicker Professional Suite for Windows"**